Hopi: Culture

 The Hopi Dictionary gives the primary meaning of the word "Hopi" as: "behaving one, one who is mannered, civilized, peaceable, polite, who adheres to the Hopi Way".
 Some sources contrast this to other warring tribes that subsist on plunder, considering their autonym, Hopisinom to mean "The Peaceful People" or "Peaceful Little Ones".
 However, Malotki maintains that "neither the notion 'peaceful' nor the idea 'little' are semantic ingredients of the term".

 According to Barry Pritzker, "...many Hopi feel an intimate and immediate connection with their past.
 Indeed, for many Hopi, time does not proceed in a straight line, as most people understand it.
 Rather, the past may be past and present more or less simultaneously.".
 In the present Fourth World, the Hopi worship Masauwu, who admonished them to "always remember their gods and to live in the correct way".
 The village leader, kikmongwi, "promoted civic virtue and proper behavior".

 Traditionally, Hopi are organized into matrilineal clans.
 When a man marries, the children from the relationship are members of his wife's clan.
 These clan organizations extend across all villages.
 Children are named by the women of the father's clan.
 On the 20th day of a baby's life, the women of the paternal clan gather, each woman bringing a name and a gift for the child.
 In some cases where many relatives would attend, a child could be given over 40 names, for example.
 The child's parents generally decide the name to be used from these names.
 Current practice is to either use a non-Hopi or English name or the parent's chosen Hopi name.
-A person may also change the name upon initiation into one of the religious societies, such as the Kachina society, or with a major life event.
+A person may also change the name upon initiation into one of the religious societies, such as the kachina society, or with a major life event.

 The Hopi practice a complete cycle of traditional ceremonies although not all villages retain or had the complete ceremonial cycle.
 These ceremonies take place according to the lunar calendar and are observed in each of the Hopi villages.
 Like other Native American groups, the Hopi have been influenced by Christianity and the missionary work of several Christian denominations.
 Few have converted enough to Christianity to drop their traditional religious practices.

-The most widely publicised of Hopi Kachina rites is the "Snake Dance", an annual event during which the performers danced while handling live snakes.
+The most widely publicized of Hopi katsina rites is the "Snake Dance", an annual event during which the performers danced while handling live snakes.

 Traditionally the Hopi are micro or subsistence farmers.
-The Hopi also are part of the wider cash economy; a significant number of Hopi have mainstream jobs; others earn a living by creating Hopi art, notably the carving of Kachina dolls, the crafting of earthenware ceramics, and the design and production of fine jewelry, especially sterling silver.
+The Hopi also are part of the wider cash economy; a significant number of Hopi have mainstream jobs; others earn a living by creating Hopi art, notably the carving of katsina dolls, the crafting of earthenware ceramics, and the design and production of fine jewelry, especially sterling silver.

 The Hopi collect and dry a native perennial plant called Thelesperma megapotamicum, known by the common name Hopi tea, and use it to make an herbal tea, as a medicinal remedy and a yellow dye.